News International buys Premier League video clip rights

 BSkyB, part owned by News Corp, also said it had agreed a new three-year deal with the Premier League to show extended highlights of games not screened live.

-The agreement will allow Sky to continue to show its Football First highlights programme on a Saturday night.
+The agreement will allow Sky to continue to show its Football First highlights program on a Saturday night.

 BSkyB and new market entrant BT have agreed to pay a total of more than 3 billion pounds for live British rights to Premier League matches in a three-year deal starting in August.